 The nights are longer and the central heating keeps getting tweaked.
 It can only mean one thing – winter is almost here!
-It’s the time of year where we love nothing more than spending the evening snuggling under blankets in front of an open fire, whilst we sip from a hot mug and enjoy pleasant conversation.
+It’s the time of year where we love nothing more than spending the evening snuggling under blankets in front of an open fire, whilst we sip a warming whisky and enjoy pleasant conversation.

 But what’s your tipple?
 What is your favourite drink during the colder months?